gkoehler/LogiCircleDownloader/Readme.md

 # LogiCircleDownloader

 Usage: Tired of using circle.logi.com to see your clips?
-Want to keep a local archive, but don't want to pay for a cloud storage subscription?
+Want to keep a local archive, automatically?
 Call this script to download the individual clips from the command line.

 Installation: